'Backcountry playground Yeh!'

 Off-piste skiing is a wonderful experience but can be dangerous if you don’t have the necessary knowledge and equipment.
 You can learn how to do it safely with a local guide.
 This is reasonably priced if you make up a group and includes the necessary extra equipment such as avalanche transceivers, probes, shovels etc.

 We’re always happy to help put groups together and to recommend a good guide.
 All the guides we know are UIAGM-qualified.
-Please see contact details at the bottom of the page.

 *Please check that your insurance covers off-piste skiing.